johnwargo/joomla-to-markdown/README.md

 ### Articles

 Display a list of article information to the console; the module reads the `content` export file, parses the content then displays each article Id, Title, and Alias in a table.
+Use this command to validate the contents of the `content` export.

 ``` shell
 j32md arts sourceFolder joomlaDatabasePrefix